rodaebel/gaesynkit/doc/source/quickstart.rst

 to only those users who have signed in, or just those users who are administrators for the application.

-We make the gaesynkit Javascript library available for our web application by adding the following line to the `head` section of the application's HTML::
+We make the Javascript Client Storage API available for our web application by adding the following line to the `head` section of the application's HTML::

   <script type="text/javascript" src="gaesynkit/gaesynkit.js"></script>